hunterxcobby/alx-low_level_programming/0x00-hello_world/README.md

 ## Notes

-These are the notes i personally gathered during the accomplishments of these tasks.
+These are the notes I personally gathered during the accomplishments of these tasks.

+**NOTE**: Sorry, This section is still in progress and will be updated as time goes on.

 ## Installation